evhub/coconut/DOCS.md

 ### `count`

-Coconut provides `itertools.count` as a built-in under the name `count`, with slight modifications to allow optimization by iterator slicing.
+Coconut provides a modified version of `itertools.count` that supports optimized slicing and iterator slicing as a built-in under the name `count`.

 ##### Python Docs

 **count**(_start=0, step=1_)

 Make an iterator that returns evenly spaced values starting with number _start_.
 Often used as an argument to `map()` to generate consecutive data points.
 Also, used with `zip()` to add sequence numbers.
-Equivalent to:
+Roughly equivalent to:
 ```coc_python
 def count(start=0, step=1):
     # count(10) --> 10 11 12 13 14 ...